-Logic declarations can be augmented with a reads clause, with the syntax given in Figure 2.19, which extends the one of Figure 2.13.
-This feature allows to specify the footprint of a hybrid predicate or function, that is, the set of memory locations that it depends on.
-From such information, one might deduce properties of the form $f\{L_1\}(args) = f\{L_2\}(args)$ if it is known that between states $L_1$ and $L_2$ , the memory changes are disjoint from the declared footprint.
+Logic declarations may be augmented with a reads clause, with the syntax given in Figure 2.19, which extends the one of Figure 2.13.
+This feature allows specifying the footprint of a hybrid predicate or function, that is, the set of memory locations that it depends on.
+From such information, one might deduce properties of the form $f{L_1}(args) = f{L_2}(args)$ if it is known that between states L_1 and L_2 , the memory changes are disjoint from the declared footprint.